Skip to main content

 Children and young people feedback line: 0808 175 3333

-In line with UK legislation as a public-sector organisation employing more than 250 staff, Cafcass is required to report on our Gender Pay Gap.
-This must be reported by no later than 30 March 2024 and is based on a snapshot of workforce data as at 31 March 2023.
+In line with UK legislation as a public-sector organisation employing more than 250 employees, Cafcass is required to report on our Gender Pay Gap.
+This must be reported by no later than 30 March 2025 and is based on a snapshot of workforce data as at 31 March 2024.
 Gender Pay Gap reporting is required to include the following six measures:

 1. Mean Gender Pay Gap - The difference between the mean hourly rate of pay of male employees and that of female employees